Blackpool-Nottingham Forest FA Cup | 17-01-2024 ore 20 | 45 | formazioni | quote | pronostici

 A 365 giorni esatti dall’incontro nel terzo turno della FA Cup 2022-23, Nottingham Forest e Blackpool rinnovano le ostilità nella stessa fase ... (sport.periodicodaily)

 FA Cup 2023/24: Manchester City sul velluto, West Ham e Nottingham Forest entrambe al replay Stessa sorte anche per il Nottingham Forest , che non va oltre il 2 - 2 contro il Blackpool , squadra attualmente in terza serie.
 I Tangerines si portano anche sul doppio vantaggio grazie a Lawrence -...
 Risultati calcio live, domenica 7 gennaio 2024 - Calciomagazine 16:30 Aris - PAOK 18:30 Olympiakos - AEK 20:00 INGHILTERRA FA CUP Luton - Bolton 15:00 Manchester City - Huddersfield 15:00 Nottingham - Blackpool 15:00 Peterborough - Leeds 15:00 Shrewsbury - ...
-Blackpool vs Nottingham Forest: TV info, kick-off time, team news and more Bloomfield Road, Blackpool.
-Premier Sports will be showing the tie.
-Sky Sports customers can watch the game with a Sky Sports Extra add-on.
-And NOW customers need the Sports and Sports Extra bundle.
-Forest need to be 'compact' to beat Blackpool Should Forest beat Blackpool, they'll face either West Ham United or Bristol City, with that replay taking place at 19:45 GMT on Tuesday.
-Nottingham Forest have lost their past two FA Cup third-round ...
+Blackpool v Nottingham Forest preview, odds and betting tips Blackpool of League One welcome Nottingham Forest of the Premier League in an FA Cup third round replay at Bloomfield Road on Wednesday night.
+Blackpool v Nottingham Forest best offer Paddy Power ...
+Conway sends Bristol City past West Ham in FA Cup replay Tommy Conway's early goal secured second-tier Bristol City a place in the FA Cup fourth round as they beat Premier League West Ham United in a tempestuous replay at a rocking Ashton Gate on Tuesday ...

 Blackpool NottinghamVideo su : Blackpool Nottingham